ethan-warriner/Sentiment-Analysis-API/README.md

 ## **Comparative study of NLP neural network architectures in Sentiment Analysis.**

-This project compares the performance of four neural network models — RNN, GRU, LSTM, and DistilBERT — on the task of binary sentiment classification.
+This project compares the performance of four neural network models: RNN, GRU, LSTM, and DistilBERT, on the task of binary sentiment classification.
 The goal is to evaluate their **accuracy, training time, and model complexity** on the same dataset and demonstrate the evolution of NLP architectures.

 ---